Aluminum is expensive. And the biggest problem with welding Aluminum is because the metal is not clean enough.

 Now you know what type of brush you need and when to use it, you need now to source a good quality brush.

-I’ve found and would like to recommend my top three best wire scratch brushes for you to use on your Aluminum project.
+You’ll find below the top three best wire scratch brushes for you to use on your Aluminum project.

 1. Top Stainless Steel Scratch Brush for Aluminum